ysndr/MSc-Thesis/chapter/methodology.md

 ## Linearization

 Being a domain specific language, the scope of analyzed Nickel files is expected to be small compared to other general purpose languages.
-NLS therefore takes an *eager approach* to code analysis, resolving all information at once which is then stored in a linear data structure with efficient access to elements.
+Hence, NLS takes an eager approach to code analysis, resolving all information at once which is then stored in a linear data structure with efficient access to elements.
 This data structure is referred to as *linearization*.
 The term arises from the fact that the linearization is a transformation of the syntax tree into a linear structure which is presented in more detail in [@sec:transfer-from-ast].
 The implementation distinguishes two separate states of the linearization.